-’80s fashion for men really had it all.
-Infact, the trends of the decade were so influential, they would reappear decades later.
-To a large extent, it was the outrageous nature of the time that set the style in stone.
-Many aspects of the ’80s clothing trends for men haven’t lost their stylish or expressive edge, hence the current onslaught of retro revivals.
-Ask yourself, did slogan t-shirts and bomber jackets ever really go out of style?
+The best ’80s fashion for men really had it all.
+So influential were these trends that they would reappear decades later.
+While some of these looks were certainly outrageous, many aspects of the ’80s clothing trends for men haven’t lost their stylish or expressive edge, hence the current onslaught of retro revivals.
+Ask yourself, did band t-shirts and bomber jackets ever really go out of style?

 So you want to dress with an ’80s theme?
-Whether you want to dress like an ’80s movie star or simply want to know which ’80s outfits men should avoid, we’ve got you covered.
-On our list of the top ’80s fashion trends for men, you’ll discover everything that makes the decade so distinguishable, memorable, and amusing.
-So crank up the synth-pop and dig out your old Nintendo because we’re going back to the 1980s.
+Whether you want to dress like a movie star or simply want to know which outfits to avoid, we’ve got you covered with our list of the top ’80s fashion trends for men.
+Here you’ll discover everything that makes the decade so distinguishable, memorable, and amusing.
+So crank up the synth-pop and dig out your old Nintendo because we’re going back to the good old days.

 1. The Mullet